 The first way to find out your computer’s motherboard natively is by going to System Information.
 Under “System Summary” looking for “System Model” on the main page.
 There you should be able to find out what kind motherboard your PC is running on.
-You should be also figure out which manufacture the motherboard was build from and so on.
+You will also find out which manufacture your motherboard was built from.

 CPU-Z Utility Mainboard Tab

 Yes, the popular free utility that lets you to see every little detail of your hardware configuration also allows you to see what the motherboard (mainboard) model is.
 You can download the CPU-Z utility here.